 WDR: Turn on to make both bright and dark areas of the image visible.

-Local contrast: Use the slider to adjust the contrast of the image.
+Local contrast dark areas. : Use the slider to adjust the contrast of the image.
 A higher value makes the contrast higher between dark and light areas.

-Tone mapping: Use the slider to adjust the amount of tone mapping that is applied to the image.
-If the value is set to zero only the standard gamma correction is applied, while a higher value increases the visibility in the image.
+Tone mapping U: Use the slider to adjust the amount of tone mapping that is applied to the image.
+If the value is set to zero only the standard gamma correction is applied, while a higher value increases the visibility of the darkest and brightest parts in the image.